 - Content Service Protocols: These are fully managed hosted networks designed to provide users access to the website files.
 The services we’re discussing in this blog post falls under this type.

-- Peer-to-peer CDNs: With a very small setup and running cost, peer-to-peer (P2P) content delivery networks work between personal computers and therefore are not great for hosting your website’s files.
+- Peer-to-peer CDNs: With a very small setup and running cost, peer-to-peer (P2P) setups work between personal computers and therefore are not great for hosting your website’s files.
 BitTorrent is a popular example of a Peer-to-peer network.

-Best of all, using a content delivery network service for your site not only boosts the speed of your website but also saves bandwidth costs from your hosting provider.
+Best of all, using such a service not only boosts the speed of your website but also saves bandwidth costs from your hosting provider.
 Moreover, having a faster site can improve your search engine rankings as well.
 Now, the thing is this, a lot of these services cost quite a lot, so if you can find a cheap or no-cost CDN for WordPress, it's of course so much the better because you can boost your site speed until you can afford to pay for a better content distribution WordPress service.

 Depending on your budget, interest, and requirements, you can go with any one of the first or the last option.
-Now let’s take a look at how such a network can benefit your WP site.
+Now let’s take a look at how such a network can benefit your WP.

-While the benefits of using such a service with your website can be many, below are just a few of them:
+While the benefits of using such a service can be many, below are just a few of them:

 - Security: Taking advantage of cutting-edge technologies like WAF (Web Application Firewalls) and Origin Shield, a lot of providers offer an additional layer of security to keep data secure, process customer transactions and prevent DDoS, DNS Amplification, and Layer 7 attacks.

-- SEO Advantages: Everyone loves a blazing fast website, particularly Google which made site speed a crucial ranking factor back in 2010.
-Along with helping your website rank higher in search engine results, these services also increase the crawl rate of your website’s images in Google Image Search.
+- SEO Advantages: Everyone loves a blazing fast experience, particularly Google which made speed a crucial ranking factor back in 2010.
+Along with helping you rank higher in search engine results, these services also increase the crawl rate of your images in Google Image Search.

 - Lower Bandwidth Costs: Offloading CPU, traffic and other resources from your original hosting server, a CDN can cut bandwidth requests by up to 70%.
 The lower bandwidth requests are, the more bandwidth costs you save with your web host.